binpash/benchmarks/web-search/README.md

-## web-index
+## web-search

-The `web-index` benchmark constructs a textual index of a Wikipedia article corpus, computing the most frequent **1-grams**, **2-grams**, and **3-grams** while excluding stopwords and applying stemming.
+The `web-search` benchmark constructs a textual index of a Wikipedia article corpus, computing the most frequent **1-grams**, **2-grams**, and **3-grams** while excluding stopwords and applying stemming.
 It simulates large-scale search index construction.